-Previous reports described the non-uniform structure of the HTL as 'pinholes': the authors proposed that the pinholes pass through the entire HTL layer, which put moisture and air in direct contact with the surface of perovskite layer and trigger further degradation.
-If pinholes did indeed exist in the HTL, a cross-section TEM image of a PSC would reveal this specific morphology.
-However, the cross-section TEM images (Figures 1 and 2) prove that the HTL is uniform (in presence of tBP).
-In Supporting Information Figure S3, a cross-section BF-TEM image of a PSC showing a larger region for the HTL also indicates that the bulk of the HTL is homogeneous and contains no pinholes.
+Previous reports described the nonuniform structure of the HTL as "pinholes": the authors proposed that the pinholes pass through the entire HTL layer, which put moisture and air in direct contact with the surface of perovskite layer and trigger further degradation.^{30,31} If pinholes did indeed exist in the HTL, a cross-section TEM image of a PSC would reveal this specific morphology.
+However, the cross-section TEM images (Figures 1 and 2) prove that the HTL is uniform (in the presence of tBP).
+In Supporting Information, Figure S3, a cross-section BF-TEM image of a PSC showing a larger region for the HTL also indicates that the bulk of the HTL is homogeneous and contains no pinholes.
 On the other hand, the metal (top electrode)/HTL interface is not flat, which suggests that the surface morphology has shallow pits instead of pinholes (Supporting Information, Figure S4).
-To demonstrate the difference between a 'pit' and 'pinhole' in the HTL, a picture is shown in Supporting Information Figure S5: although the morphology of the HTL looks similar from a top view, in the cross-section the 'pinholes' and 'pits' are easy to distinguish.
-To get the accurate morphological information of HTL and to prevent the FIB process from damaging the sample, two measures were taken into our experiment: (1) Before FIB process, all samples were pre-deposited with a metal protecting layer (Pt or Ir 200 nm and then 2um Pt), which can prevent the beam from damaging the top of the HTL.
-(2) During FIB thinning process, only 5kV voltage and 7pA current were applied to the sample when the sample thickness is smaller than 200 nm.
-This measure can minimize the beam-induced damage to only 10 nm.
+To demonstrate the difference between a "pit" and "pinhole" in the HTL, a picture is shown in Supporting Information, Figure S5: although the morphology of the HTL looks similar from a top view, in the cross-section the "pinholes" and "pits" are easy to distinguish.
+To get the accurate morphological information on HTL and to prevent the FIB process from damaging the sample, two measures were taken into our experiment: (1) Before FIB process, all samples were predeposited with a metal protecting layer (Pt or Ir 200 nm and then 2 μ m Pt), which can prevent the beam from damaging the top of the HTL.
+(2) During FIB thinning process, only 5 kV voltage and 7pA current were applied to the sample when the sample thickness is smaller than 200 nm.
+This measure can minimize the beaminduced damage to only 10 nm.38

-HTL morphological change in PSCs: Apart from our observation of pits on the surface of the HTL (in the absence of tBP), its effect on the stability still needed further investigation.
+HTL Morphological Change in PSCs.
+Apart from our observation of pits on the surface of the HTL (in the absence of tBP), its effect on the stability still needed further investigation.
 Since the evaporation of tBP can also lead to morphological change of the HTL as mentioned earlier, we suspect this effect exists in a real device and finally influences the device performance.
 To study this mechanism, we observe the long-term morphological change of the HTL in an unsealed full PSC.
-We store the PSC samples under ambient dark conditions with 10% moisture for 1000 hours.
-Four samples for BF-TEM were prepared by FIB on the same cell after different storage time (0, 200, 500, and 1000 hours).
+We store the PSC samples under ambient dark conditions with 10% moisture for 1000 h.
+Four samples for BF-TEM were prepared by FIB on the same cell after different storage times (0, 200, 500, and 1000 h).